 One of my primary focuses as an academic coach is on helping graduate students and faculty establish work-life balance.
 In order to develop such balance, it is vital that we reflect on how we are socialized by our experiences in academia.
 Such reflection entails recognizing both the positive and less positive ways that academia shapes our identities, thoughts, and actions.
-Self-knowledge is power and closely attending to how we are socialized by our experiences as students or faculty can increase our sense of balance and, in turn, lead to us become more productive and happier.
+Self-knowledge is power and closely attending to how we are socialized by our experiences as students or faculty can increase our sense of balance and, in turn, lead to us becoming happier and more productive.

 I would like to share a story with you that highlights the value of reflecting on how academia shapes our thinking processes.
-In the spring of 2009, I went on vacation with my partner to Croatia.
+In the spring of 2009, I went on vacation to Croatia.
 At this point in my life, I had finished my PhD and I was teaching at a university in the UK.
-This vacation was planned by my partner who had always wanted to go to Croatia.
 Although I have many fond memories from this trip, I also remember experiencing the intrusiveness of what I have since come to call "comparison mind."

-Clearly, this was not a recipe for having an enjoyable holiday for either myself or my partner.
-I felt dissatisfied and disgruntled and, even though I did enjoy many parts of this vacation, I kept thinking that our money would have been better spent elsewhere (namely in PEI).
+Clearly, this was not a recipe for having an enjoyable holiday.
+I felt dissatisfied and disgruntled and, even though I did enjoy many parts of this vacation, I kept thinking that my money would have been better spent elsewhere (namely in PEI).
 The vacation was nice but not as nice as it could have been according to my hypercritical, comparison mind.

 In actuality, the vacation would have been a lot better if I could have suspended my comparison mind but this is not how I saw things at the time.
 I don't remember thinking that there was anything wrong with my critical view of this vacation.
 Yet memories of these moments of comparing Croatia to PEI returned to me many years later when I had finally started to pay attention to the workings of my mind through the practice of mindfulness.